csmberkeley/website/README.md

 ## Credits
 This site uses the [Materialize](https://materializecss.com/) design kit.

 The site design is taken from the [second iteration of CSM's website](https://github.com/csmberkeley/csmberkeley.github.io), designed by [Peter Lee](http://www.peterlee.tech/), [Katya Stukalova](http://kstukalova.github.io/), Colby Guan, and James Jiang.
-Various other individuals have maintained it over the years, but their names are lost to history
+Various other individuals have maintained it over the years, but their names are lost to history.

 The site was redone in React by [Jonathan Shi](http://jonathanshi.me/).